ZimboPy/University-club/README.md

 # University-club
-Has the curriculum for the clubs which are at the Universities.
+Here's the curriculum for the clubs which are at the Universities.